 Every three months, computer users, especially business owners, should be using a technician, or proper software, to clean up the “junk” that accumulates over time.
 Every move you make, especially online, creates a path for the computer to remember, so that the sites you visit frequently load faster.

 This is a great idea, and will cause a great experience for the user, for a time, but in the long run, it can have a big impact on the performance of the machine and the storage space available.

 Each site you visit creates cookies, cache, and temporary internet files on your computer.
 The reasoning is that it is faster to access the files on your hard drive than it is to download them each individual time you visit the site.

 The more sites you visit – the more files build up.
 This will overtime slow down the computer’s performance.
 While the user won’t notice the impact immediately, we constantly see people letting the computer go too long without a tune up and then when one is finally done, the computer runs like new again.

 We become accustomed to the slowness because it crept up slowly

 It is considered to be like an oil change for your car, you don’t wait until you are broken down on the side of the road before you get one, instead, you schedule them to be done.

-As always, if you are not comfortable doing these on your own, call Rush Tech Support 844-880-7874 to have a technician run a complimentary tune up and run a security scan to make sure nothing is lurking in the background.
+However you don’t have to undergo this process alone!
+As always if you are uncomfortable with maintaining your computer on your own, call Rush Tech Support 844-880-7874.
+We would be happy to have a technician run a complimentary tune up and run a security scan to make sure nothing is lurking in the background.